aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/excel-to-pdf/_index.md

 weight: 80
 ---

-This REST API converts a spreadsheet file to a PDF‑format file.
+This REST API converts a spreadsheet file to a PDF‑format file. **Prerequisites:** Obtain a valid JWT access token, ensure the source Excel file is stored in a supported storage, and have appropriate permissions to invoke the conversion endpoint.

 ## REST API